scottzach1/Bus-Sharp-Ionic/README.md

 # Bus# (Bus-Sharp)

-> A lightweight utility app to manage public transport in the Wellington region.
+> A lightweight utility app to manage public transport in the Wellington
+> region.

 ## About

 Bus# is a lightweight utility mobile application.
 The app allows users to easily access public transportation information for the Wellington region.
-The target audience will encompass anyone of any age that will use Wellingtons public transportation system.
+The target audience will encompass anyone of all ages that will use Wellingtons public transportation system.
+Existing applications in this marketplace lack certain features and usability that Bus# aims to address.

 ## Features